Jobs at The British School of Costa Rica

 Teachers are asked to sign an initial 2-year contract that may be extended for 1 year or renewed for a further 2 years by mutual consent of both parties.
 The School pays for: i) one-way airfares at the beginning and end of each two-year period and ii) 60% of a Costa Rican, regional INS Medical Insurance Policy.
 Upon starting, the school will pay a reimbursement for one extra checked bag and a separate shipping allowance of up to $ 500 is provided ($ 700 for a teaching couple), but this will be divided between shipping costs and taxes paid (e.g. upon importation into Costa Rica).
 Upon finishing a contract, a similar arrangement exists to ship a teacher’s belongings “home”.
 The school also assists the Teacher in finding suitable accommodation, lends funds for a deposit and co-signs any agreements required to secure the contract or an international telephone line etc..
 2-3 Bedroom houses or apartments can be rented near the School for approximately $ 650 - $ 700 per month.
 Teachers are expected to rent furnished accommodation and the School will contribute up to $ 180 if needed to purchase basic household goods and utensils.

-VI) A combination of restrictions imposed upon us by the nature of the IOM programme through which we contract teachers, the lack of Costa Rican Consulates around the world, the absence of official Costa Rican translators for many languages and the Costa Rican Immigration Laws themselves make it extremely difficult, in some cases impossible, to obtain residence status and work permits for citizens from many countries in Eastern Europe, Asia and Africa.
+VI) A combination of restrictions imposed upon us by the nature of the IOM programme through which we contract teachers, the lack of Costa Rican Consulates around the world, the absence of official Costa Rican translators for many languages and the Costa Rican Immigration Laws themselves make it extremely difficult, in many cases impossible, to obtain residence status and work permits for citizens from many countries in Eastern Europe, Asia and Africa.